* Works council boss Osterloh says conflict long laid to rest

 Osterloh's comments come after repeated clashes over Diess's drive to cut costs and improve profits at the carmaker's core VW brand, where Diess was handed the reins only three months before the Dieselgate emissions scandal erupted.

-The labour chief had accused Diess of betraying workers and trying to use the emissions scandal as a pretext for pushing through job cuts.
+The labor chief had accused Diess of betraying workers and trying to use the emissions scandal as a pretext for pushing through job cuts.

 "Back then, we were not immediately on the same page," Osterloh said in his letter.
 "But, as is well known, that issue was laid to rest a long time ago."